cdaringe/rad/assets/site/0005-manual.md

 }
 ```

-the above file has exactly two tasks, of names `meet` and `greet`! simple!
+the above file has exactly two tasks--`meet` and `greet`! simple!

-running `rad` will look in the working directory by default for your radfile.
+`rad` will look in the working directory for your radfile by default.
 if you so choose, you are welcome place it elsewhere, and tell rad where to find it using the
 `-r/--radfile` flag. next up, let's define those tasks.